 An even better approach is using a multi-objective selection technique.
 These algorithms deliver the full Pareto front of solutions in the same runtime.
 We can inspect the trade-off between complexity and accuracy yourself (“is it really worth to add this additional feature?”) and you will get additional insights about the interaction of the features.

 Finally, this multi-objective feature selection approach has another advantage.
 We can use it for unsupervised learning like for clustering techniques.
 However, we need to change the optimization direction for the number of features.
 This can be easily seen when maximizing density-based cluster measurements.
 If we simultaneously also minimize the number of features, we end up with only one single attribute, but if we maximize the number of attributes, it is harder to find dense clusters for more features.
 This will lead to the best clusters for all sensible numbers of features.
 We also preserve the original information which is what clustering is all about: find the hidden segments in your original data.

 Here we have it: the one and only feature selection solution needed in the future.

+Want to try it for yourself?
 You can download RapidMiner here.
 Then you can download the processes below to build this machine learning model yourself in RapidMiner.